mixgrill/unkoclock/README.md

 # unkoclock
-An analog-like clock implementation by HTML/CSS/Javascript.
+An analog-like clock implementation with HTML/CSS/Javascript.
 Inspired by 💩